 Most cameras (and all phones) have a little switch on the back that holds the power to quickly change from photo to video mode.

 Have you switched over and dabbled in the video mode, maybe capturing a bit of your own footage but never really knew what to do with it after the fact?

-I am already seeing a number of lifestyle photographers upping their game by adding family films to their photo packages.
-With interest in video being high as ever and the easy access to gear that can capture it, there is an amazing opportunity for photographers interested in adding this niche to their skillset.
+Many lifestyle photographers are tapping into the emerging market of lifestyle videography by adding family films to their photo packages.
+With interest in video being so high and the easy access to gear that can capture it, there is an amazing opportunity for photographers interested in adding this niche to their skillset.